 Continuous Monitoring and Adaptation

-Market conditions shift, consumer preferences evolve, and new technologies appear.
+Market conditions shift, buyer preferences evolve, and new technologies appear.
 An opportunity that was once promising may become less relevant, or it might transform into something bigger than you initially anticipated.
 Scheduling regular check-ins, quarterly or biannually, ensures you remain in tune with:

 - Performance Metrics: Compare your current performance against benchmarks set earlier in the year.
 Spotting a divergence early can prompt timely interventions.